-3.8.1 Legal Preparedness, Authorities, and Litigation
+3.8.1 Legal Preparedness and Authority

-Agencies should understand their legal authority to conduct an outbreak investigation and steps that can legally be taken to halt an outbreak; all relevant laws related to disease surveillance, reporting (including reporting of outbreaks), detection, investigation, and control activities should be understood in advance.
+Agencies should understand their legal authority to conduct an outbreak investigation and steps that can legally be taken to halt an outbreak; all relevant laws related to disease surveillance, reporting including outbreaks, detection, investigation, and control activities should be understood in advance.
 Specific authority and the basis for that authority, particularly when working in healthcare facilities, varies among states and jurisdictions; staff involved in outbreak investigations should understand the authority of their specific agency.
 If there are legal agreements that need to be in place for information sharing across agencies, these should be identified and put into place ahead of an outbreak.
 The agency should have legal staff available to provide advice and to join the outbreak response team when needed.